knandersen/slackgpt/README.md

 # 3. Deploy NodeJS bot server

-There are two ways to deploy the NodeJS server on Render.
+You can run the NodeJS bot server locally using `npm run start` or deploy it to a service like Render:

 ## Render CLI